Atlas of Digital Architecture

 how they impact architectural practice.

-The lessons are informative, but they are also meant to be thought-provoking.
+The units are informative, but they are also meant to be thought-provoking.

 In the Introduction, the impressive intellectual panache of the young Renaissance nobleman Pico de la Mirandola and his Oration On The Dignity of Mankind are presented and discussed.
 Just as Pico over five hundred years ago, we are currently entering a new age, the digital age.
 To cope with the changes this new era brings about, we need to take stock, just as Pico did.
 And we need to boldly look ahead: The era we are embarking on requires a new kind of thinking, a Digital Renaissance.